The question of WordPress vs Joomla vs Drupal has been the focus of many online discussions.

 As PHP-based open source projects, these three systems have a lot in common of how they approach building websites.
 At the same time, there are a lot of differences, making them ideal for different target groups.
 For that reason, this CMS comparison is less about what is the best CMS generally but more about which one is the best for you and your purposes.

 To help you make that decision, let’s quickly summarize the above:

 - Joomla — If you are looking for a middle ground between out-of-the-box power and user friendliness or a good option for social networking and e-commerce, Joomla might be the one for you.
-It has a steeper learning curve, smaller ecosystem and is less SEO friendly, however, it’s still a very solid option used by big brands.
+It has a steeper learning curve, a smaller ecosystem and is less SEO friendly.
+It’s still a very solid option used by big brands.

 - Drupal — Finally, if you are aiming to build huge sites with extensive features and unlimited customizations, Drupal may be the way to go.
-It offers a lot out of the box and is built for performance, however, at the same time it is absolutely not suitable for beginners.
+It offers a lot out of the box and is built for performance.
+At the same time, it is absolutely not suitable for beginners.
 For that reason, you either need the budget to hire a developer or the time to learn the ropes, including coding.

 While we here at Website Setup like WordPress (since our site is based on it), the choice is up to you.
 You need to take a look at the features and capabilities of each CMS and then decide which is most suitable for your particular project, site or needs.

 If we can help with that somehow, please don’t hesitate to reach out.
 Leave any questions in the comments section below.
 We’d be happy to help!